raspberrypilearning/from-me-to-you/en/step_6.md

 ## Share
-Now, it's time to share your digital card with the person who you made it for.
+Now, it is time to share your digital card with the person who you made it for.

 --- task ---
-Click on your Scratch project's **See Project Page** where you can give some **Instructions** and other additional information in **Notes and Credits**.
+Click on **See Project Page**, where you can add more information.
+Fill in the **Instructions** to explain how to use your digital card, and complete the **Notes and Credits**.

 --- collapse ---
 ---
-title: Scratch project Instructions and Notes and Credits
+title: Scratch project: Instructions and Notes and Credits
 ---

-In the **Instructions** box tell people how to use your project:
+In the **Instructions** box, tell people how to use your project:
 + Include all the instructions that the user needs to explore your project fully.
-+ Make sure your instructions are given step-by-step and are simple.
++ Make sure that your instructions are given step by step and are simple.
 Instructions are easier to read if you list them.
-+ Include all the user interaction such as clicking the green flag to start and which sprites to click on.
++ Include all the user interaction, such as clicking on the green flag to start, and which sprites to click on.
-+ Let the user know if the project includes sound as they may need to wear headphones or turn the volume up on their device.
++ Let the user know if the project includes sound, as they may need to wear headphones or turn the volume up on their device.

 In the **Notes and Credits** box:
 + Thank the people who created the projects that inspired you.
-You could even include the web addess of the projects.
+You could even include the web address of the projects.
-+ Did you include images or sounds which were created by someone else?
-If so, credit the source/s in this box.
++ Did you include images or sounds that were created by someone else?
+If so, credit the source(s) in this box.

 --- /collapse ---